CodesRunOnHumans/CodesRunOnHumans/README.md

 The same human beings can also produce different results of the same code at different time point.

-This feature can create infinite possibilities, which is a great innovation in programing.
+This feature brings infinite possibilities, which is a great innovation in programing.

 e.g.
 ```